← Back to AI Guardrails & Risk

 How This Appears in Client Systems

-When we audit enterprise AI implementations, we often see "Prompt Bloat."
-The system prompt has grown to 3,000 words as the team tries to "patch" safety holes with more instructions.
-This actually *increases* the risk of hallucination as the model gets "lost" in the contradictory rules.
+We identify un-guarded systems through the symptom of "Prompt Bloat."
+In these environments, the system prompt has grown to thousands of words as the team tries to "patch" safety holes with more instructions.
+This actually *increases* the risk of hallucination as the model gets "lost" in contradictory rules.
+True reliability is achieved by moving the safety logic outside the prompt and into the architecture.

 Guardrails are not a restriction on creativity; they are the prerequisite for enterprise trust.